 There is also a powerful Adrenal-Gut connection as well.
 Elevated cortisol levels slowly eat away at the immune system that lines the gastrointestinal (GI) tract.
 Cortisol also increases inflammation in the GI tract and prevents the cells that line the GI tract from regenerating which increases the risk of ulcers.
 This leads to increased infections from parasites, yeast, mold, fungi, viruses, and bacteria which further stresses the adrenal glands creating a vicious cycle.
 Leaky gut is another consequence of chronically elevated cortisol levels which is a condition in which gaps open in the intestinal barrier allowing undigested proteins and toxins to enter the bloodstream uninhibited.
 This puts a major stress on the body’s immune system and can lead to immune dysfunction, adrenal stress, chronic fatigue and thyroid hormone imbalance.

-Adrenals that are functioning at a low level tend to exhibit various symptoms and patterns.
+Adrenals that are out of balance tend to exhibit various symptoms and patterns.

 People with adrenal hyperfunctioning usually cannot fall asleep because there is too much cortisol production which has an excitatory effect on the nervous system.
-There are many possible causes of elevated cortisol that lead to too much cortisol production and eventually adrenal fatigue.
+There are many possible causes of elevated cortisol that lead to too much cortisol production.
 The following cause adrenal stress:

 - Anemia – red blood cells cannot deliver oxygen to body tissues